 When your customer clicks on the payment link they can conveniently pay for the invoiced amount using the currency and payment method that they prefer.

 The payment link included in the invoice is directly connected to your merchant account so that your customer's payment is simply and efficiently processed by Amazon Payment Services.

 You can choose to send a single invoice using the Amazon Payment Services back office, but you can also use the back office to send multiple invoices using a batch process.
-Or, use our API to connect to our Collect service and automatically generate invoices from your server.
+Or, use our API to connect to our Payment Link service and automatically generate invoices from your server.

 What does the customer see?

-When you send an invoice to your customer using the Collect service your customer receives an email message or SMS that contains your customized message, typically including an invoice amount, alongside a clear payment link.
+When you send an invoice to your customer using the Payment Link service your customer receives an email message or SMS that contains your customized message, typically including an invoice amount, alongside a clear payment link.